EgoEnv: Human-centric environment representations from egocentric video: Experiments

+\paragraph{Video datasets} We evaluate our models on three egocentric video sources.
+(1) \textbf{HouseTours~\cite{chang2020semantic}} contains 119 hours of real-world video footage of house tours from YouTube.
+We use $\aprox$32 hours of video from 886 houses where the camera can be localized and create data splits based on houses.
+(2) \textbf{Ego4D~\cite{grauman2022ego4d}} contains 3k hours of real-world video of people performing daily activities.
+We use all videos annotated for the NLQ benchmark and apply the provided data splits, which yields 1,259 unseen scenes.
+(3) \textbf{Matterport3D (MP3D)~\cite{chang2017matterport3d}} contains simulated video walkthroughs from 90 photo-realistic 3D scenes.
+We use 146 long video walkthroughs and standard data splits~\cite{cartillier2021semantic}.

+These datasets provide an ideal test-bed for our approach.
+On the one hand, both HouseTours and Ego4D are \emph{real-world} video datasets allowing us to test generalization to both real-world visuals as well as natural human activity across diverse, cluttered environments in unseen houses.
+On the other hand, MP3D offers novel scenes with distinct visual characteristics and object distributions compared to HM3D, allowing us to test our model's robustness to domain shift in a controlled \emph{simulated} video setting.
+Note that none of the datasets have a 1-1 alignment in object taxonomy with HM3D, meaning our downstream tasks require generalization to both unseen environments and unseen objects.

+We collect crowd-sourced labels for each task, which we will publicly share.
+For \SC{RoomPred} these are room category labels from 21 classes (e.g., living room, kitchen) for each time-step on HouseTours and Ego4D.
+For \SC{NLQ} these are natural language queries and corresponding response tracks in the video.
+On HouseTours, we crowd-source queries (e.g., ``where did I last see my phone in the kitchen'', ``when did I first visit the bathtub'') and on Ego4D, we use the official NLQ benchmark annotations, which require reasoning over actions, objects, and locations (e.g., ``what tool did I pick up from the table'', ``where did I hang the pink cloth'').
+On MP3D, we source all labels directly from the simulator ($9$ room categories, and automatically generated NLQ queries from simulator object labels and locations).
+See Supp. for data collection details and \reffig{fig:task_example} for examples.
-For pre-training, we use $2048$-dimension features extracted from an ImageNet pretrained ResNet50~\cite{he2016deep} model to represent each video frame.
-Relative pose is encoded as a vector $(x, y, \theta$).
-Our encoder $\mathcal{E}$ and decoder $\mathcal{D}$ are 2-layer transformers~\cite{vaswani2017attention} with hidden dimension $128$. $K=32$ frames are sampled from each video to populate the encoder memory.
-Our models are trained for 200 epochs.
-We select the model with the lowest validation loss to evaluate downstream.

-For downstream tasks, we sample $K=32$ frames for our memory.
-For \SC{Room prediction}, we generate a single environment feature aligned with the query frame.
-For \SC{Episodic memory} we generate one feature per input clip.
-We finetune our pre-trained model.
+\paragraph{Experiment setup} For pre-training, we use $2048$-D ImageNet-pretrained ResNet50~\cite{he2016deep} features for each video frame.
+Our encoder-decoder models $\mathcal{P}, \mathcal{E}, \mathcal{D}$ are 2-layer transformers~\cite{vaswani2017attention} with hidden dimension $128$. $K=64$ frames are sampled from each video to populate the memory.
+We train models for 2.5k epochs and select the model with the lowest validation loss.
+For \SC{RoomPred}, we generate a single \Acronym~feature aligned with the query clip.
+For \SC{NLQ} we generate one feature per input clip.
 Full architecture and training details are in Supp.